gamemanual0/gm0/source/docs/getting-started-in-ftc/rookie-principles.rst

    This can help in solving possible problems if the game elements need to change direction too many times.

-Score-first designs → Design for Consistency
+Score-first designs to Design for Consistency
 ============================================
 .. important:: Teams should prioritize consistency over scoring ability.